Botanical Name: Panax quinquefolius

-Some in vitro experiments have shown that this herb can inhibit the growth of cancer.
+Some in vitro experiments have shown that this herb can inhibit the growth of cancer (colorectal cancer).
+12

 Dosage and Administration

-Short-term use of American ginseng is thought to have little effect, and it’s usually recommended to use the herb for an extended period of time.
+Short-term use of American ginseng is thought to have little effect, and it is usually recommended to use the herb for an extended period.

-The herb can be taken as an infusion, a decoction, in dried powdered form or as a tincture.
+The herb can be taken as an infusion (tea), a decoction, in dried powdered form or as a tincture.

-Extracts can be made by pouring 3 cups boiling water over 1 to 2 g dried root and letting it simmer for 20 minutes before the herb is strained from the tea.
+As a tea: Pour 3 cups of boiling water over 1 to 2 g dried root and allow it simmer for 20 minutes before the root is strained from the tea.
 This dose may be taken three times daily.

 Possible Side Effects and Interactions of American Ginseng

-American ginseng is considered a very safe herb to use even over a long period of time.
+American ginseng is considered a very safe herb to use even over an extended period.
 Some sources indicate the herb is safe to use during pregnancy, while others believe pregnant or lactating women should avoid it.